build-on-aws/content/essentials/networking-essentials/index.md

 Similar to traditional on-premises networking, cloud networking provides the ability to build, manage, operate, and securely connect your networks across all your cloud environments and distributed cloud and edge locations.
 Cloud networking allows you to architect infrastructure that is resilient and highly available, helping you to deploy your applications faster, at scale, and closer to your end users when you need it.

-## Why is where I deploy important?
+## Why is the location of my cloud network important?

 <!-- When you open a website or use an application, data and requests need to travel from your computer or phone to a server that is hosting the website or application, and back again to you.
 This is usually done over a combination of different mediums, such as over Wi-Fi to your router at home, from there to your ISP by way of fiber, cable, ADSL, 5G, etc. Once it reaches the ISP, they in turn connect to a larger network.
 At some point, it is likely that your data travels through one of the many [undersea fiber cables](https://www.submarinecablemap.com/).
 The speed of light determines what the quickest speed through these cables can be, limiting the fastest possible response—the light inside the cable also reflects off the side as it travels, so the total distance traveled is longer than the cable itself.
 As an example, one of the cables between Japan and the US West coast is 21,000km in total length, which means light traveling at 299,792,458 m/s would take ~70ms to cross the total length of the cable, slowing down the website or application as multiple calls go back and forth.
 In extreme examples, the time can be much higher due to not only the distance traveled, but network congestion between points along the way, with responses taking multiple seconds to complete. -->